 Stow any cash and pricy electronics in locking saddlebags or a locking compartment of some sort.
 The best way to protect your valuables is to leave them at home, but if you must bring them, make sure they’re in a place that only YOU can access.
 Don’t carry too many credit cards or more than enough cash for a day or two, and keep copies of important documents as well.

 7. Less Is More

 This should go without saying, but you should only bring the bare essentials, especially if you’re riding a long distance.
 You can significantly reduce the amount of clothes you need if you pack some detergent and wash them as you go.
-The Chip has laundry facilities and laundry vendors too, so you won’t need to bring extra clothes for once you arrive.
+The Chip has laundry facilities, so you won’t need to bring extra clothes for once you arrive.

 8. Bring Bungee Cords and Zip Ties

 If your philosophy is “more is more,” then you’ll need an abundance of bungee cords to securely fasten any extra luggage to your bike.

 Utilize these space-saving tips on your motorcycle trips this summer so you have room for all of your cool souvenirs.
 If you’re riding to the Chip this year, you can save yourself some space by picking up items at the General Store after you’ve arrived.
 Don’t know where that is?
 Check out the Festival Guide to find out.
 And for more tips on riding safety, packing, modifications, and more, subscribe to the Sturgis Rider Newsletter.